vinceau/project-clippi/docs/connect_to_folder/README.md

 # Connecting to a live SLP folder

-> **Disclaimer**: This feature has not been extensively tested.
-If you encounter issues, tweet at [@ProjectClippi](https://twitter.com/ProjectClippi) so we can get it fixed.
+> **Disclaimer**: This feature does NOT work with Slippi Online!
+This is because while Slippi Online can handle rollbacks, it is not possible for Project Clippi to rollback firing an event.
+This only works with legacy versions of Slippi Dolphin.

 If you are playing on Slippi Dolphin, you won't have a relay port you can connect to.
 Instead you will need to know the location where your SLP files are stored.